WSTR (band): "Filthy", Give Yourself a Hell and SKRWD: Reimagined EPs (2019-2020)

 In early 2019, WSTR went on tour again as the supporting act for The Faim's UK tour.
 A cover EP titled Give Yourself a Hell was released, with cover versions of "Give Yourself a Try" by The 1975 and "Gives You Hell" by The All-American Rejects, and played a third Slam Dunk Festival that summer.
 In autumn, WSTR embarked on the full run of The Noise & Ones to Watch Presents Stand Atlantic and The Faim Co-Headline U.S. Tour, with fellow openers Hold Close and Point North playing on select dates.
 While on tour, they released a new song, "Filthy".

 On 25 November, WSTR set out on a headlining UK tour, starting in Brighton and ending in Nottingham on 8 December.
 They then joined Grayscale, Hot Mulligan and LURK on the Nella Vita North American Tour: Part II.

 On 14 August 2020, WSTR released new versions of two previous songs, "Ain't Great" and "South Drive", from their first EP SKRWD on an EP titled SKRWD: Reimagined.

-Future (2021-present)
+Signing to Life or Death Records (2021)

 In late 2021, WSTR announced they had signed a record deal with Life or Death Records and released the single "Jobbo" shortly after.

 The band would return at a sold out all-day festival, Twisted Summer Jam, in July 2022 alongside Trash Boat in Doncaster, United Kingdom.

 This show would be the introduction of new guitarist Phil Wynne and new drummer Sean Carson.

-On October 28, 2022, a new single “Bot Lobby” was released from an upcoming album due for release in 2023.
+On 28 October 2022 a new single “Bot Lobby” was released from an upcoming album due for release in 2023.
 This was then followed by a headline UK tour starting with a sold out show at the Night & Day in Manchester.
-Concluding with a hometown show in Liverpool on November 19, 2022.
+Concluding with a hometown show in Liverpool on 19 November 2022.

-On January 27, 2023, the band released another new single, titled “3 Days Sober”.
+On 27 January 2023 the band released another new single, titled “3 Days Sober”.